blockchainsllc/in3-docs/docs/spec.md

 ])
 ```

-The proof of an account is created by taking the state merkle trie and creating a MerkleProof.
-Since all of the above rpc-methods only provide a single value, the proof must contain all four values in order to encode them and verify the value of the MerkleProof.
+The proof of an account is created by taking the state merkle tree and creating a MerkleProof.
+Since all of the above RPC-methods only provide a single value, the proof must contain all four values in order to encode them and verify the value of the MerkleProof.

-For verification, the `stateRoot` of the blockHeader is used and `keccak(accountProof.address)` as the path or key within the merkle trie.
+For verification, the `stateRoot` of the blockHeader is used and `keccak(accountProof.address)` as the path or key within the merkle tree.

 ```js
 verifyMerkleProof(